shawnLeeZX/akid/docs/intros/index.md

 ## `akid` stack

-Now we go technical to discuss each stack provided by `akid`.
+Now we discuss each stack provided by `akid`.

 ### Application stack